istio/istio.io/content/en/docs/tasks/security/authorization/authz-custom/index.md

 test: no
 ---

-This task shows you how to set up Istio authorization policy with a [`CUSTOM` action](https://github.com/istio/api/blob/328c3a37131887008ddc8ed469f5296e57c27946/security/v1beta1/authorization_policy.proto#L296) to delegate the access control to an external authorization system.
+This task shows you how to set up an Istio authorization policy using a new experimental value for the [action field](/docs/reference/config/security/authorization-policy/#AuthorizationPolicy-Action), `CUSTOM`, to delegate the access control to an external authorization system.
 This can be used to integrate with [OPA authorization](https://www.openpolicyagent.org/docs/latest/envoy-authorization/), [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy), your own custom external authorization server and more.